 Ready to start your journey to minimalism?
 Throw everything out!

 Just kidding.
 There’s an art to mindfully reducing the clutter in our everyday lives, and luckily, many great books have been written on the topic.
 Below you’ll find our favorites, on topics such as how to minimize your wardrobe to maximize your style, how to organize your home in order to feel stress-free inside of it, or how to get rid of objects without regrets.
+And speaking of books, you might want to check out our favorite natural living books, too.

 The Life-Changing Magic of Tidying Up by Marie Kondo // We all need to start somewhere, and Marie Kondo’s book is where most of us do.
 Declutter and breathe easily with these popular Japanese tidying up techniques.